openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/otg_tests/multiple_vrfs_and_gue_decap/README.md

 **RT-3.3.3 to RT-3.3.6: ATE2:Port1 simulates different traffic classes (BE1 to AF4) of FLOWS from ATE1:Port1 being GUE tunneled inside IPv4Prefix12 and sent to DUT:Port2**
   * Follow each step in RT-3.3.2 for the following subtest cases
     * RT-3.3.3: BE1 and AF1 traffic from ATE1:Port1 to ATE2:Port1 simulated to be GUE Encaped and sent to the DUT's Default VRF by ATE2:Port1
-      * Since "Prefix1 to Prefix6" and "Prefix2 to Prefix7" are sent inside the tunnel, ATE1:Port1 musn't send these flows
+      * Since "Prefix1 to Prefix6" and "Prefix2 to Prefix7" IPv4 and IPv6 flows are sent inside the tunnel, ATE1:Port1 musn't send these flows

     * RT-3.3.3: BE1, AF1 and AF2 traffic from ATE1:Port1 to ATE2:Port1 simulated to be GUE Encaped and sent to the DUT's Default VRF by ATE2:Port1
-      * Since "Prefix1 to Prefix6", "Prefix2 to Prefix7" and "Prefix3 to Prefix8" are sent inside the tunnel, ATE1:Port1 musn't send these flows
+      * Since "Prefix1 to Prefix6", "Prefix2 to Prefix7" and "Prefix3 to Prefix8" IPv4 and IPv6 flows are sent inside the tunnel, ATE1:Port1 musn't send these flows

     * RT-3.3.3: BE1, AF1, AF2 and AF3 traffic from ATE1:Port1 to ATE2:Port1 simulated to be GUE Encaped and sent to the DUT's Default VRF by ATE2:Port1
-      * Since "Prefix1 to Prefix6", "Prefix2 to Prefix7", "Prefix3 to Prefix8" and "Prefix4 to Prefix9" are sent inside the tunnel, ATE1:Port1 musn't send these flows
+      * Since "Prefix1 to Prefix6", "Prefix2 to Prefix7", "Prefix3 to Prefix8" and "Prefix4 to Prefix9" IPv4 and IPv6 flows are sent inside the tunnel, ATE1:Port1 musn't send these flows

     * RT-3.3.3: BE1, AF1, AF2, AF3 and AF4 traffic from ATE1:Port1 to ATE2:Port1 simulated to be GUE Encaped and sent to the DUT's Default VRF by ATE2:Port1
-      * Since "Prefix1 to Prefix6", "Prefix2 to Prefix7", "Prefix3 to Prefix8", "Prefix4 to Prefix9" and "Prefix5 to Prefix10" are sent inside the tunnel, ATE1:Port1 musn't send these flows
+      * Since "Prefix1 to Prefix6", "Prefix2 to Prefix7", "Prefix3 to Prefix8", "Prefix4 to Prefix9" and "Prefix5 to Prefix10" IPv4 and IPv6 flows are sent inside the tunnel, ATE1:Port1 musn't send these flows

   * Verification steps are the same as that of RT-3.3.2